rynocav226/wedding-website/README.md

+Things to do/fix:

+Home Page
+> make the image the full background, overlayed with the text
+> make scrolling past the image start displaying the wedding details page (maybe)

+Accommodations Page
+> Get the Scrollspy to adjust for the permanent navigation bar (probably get rid of, wanted to test it out)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>